 Tokyo Souvenirs: Tokyo Banana, Hiyoko Manju, Ningyo Yaki

-When the Japanese people who live in Japan’s local areas go on a sightseeing trip to Tokyo by train, they often buy Tokyo souvenirs in the railroad station before they start on their way home from Tokyo.
+When people living in the local areas of Japan go on a sightseeing trip to Tokyo by train, they typically buy Tokyo souvenirs in train stations right before they start on their way home from there.

-For example, there are many souvenir shops in JR Tokyo station and those shops are selling a wide range of Tokyo souvenirs, among which I think sweets and candies are especially popular.
+In fact, there are many souvenir shops in JR Tokyo Station selling a wide range of Tokyo souvenirs, among which I think sweets and candies are especially popular.

-Since these 3 Tokyo souvenirs are nationally famous in Japan, they are highly recommended to those who see the sights of Tokyo for the first time.
+The products are all nationally famous in Japan and highly recommended to those who do sightseeing in Tokyo for the first time.

 Tokyo Banana (東京ばな奈)